anisus/json-as/README.md

 ## 🚨 What's new in v1.0.0

-🔹Breaking changes to the way custom serializers/deserializers function (See Custom Serializers below)

 🔹Major performance improvements and addition of SIMD

-🔹Extremely low memory overhead compared to pre-1.x.x versions (great for serverless workloads)
+🔹Near zero-growth allocation design and low overhead

+🔹Support for custom serializer and deserializers

-🔹Fixes to many major issues and newly discovered bugs
+🔹Fixes to many, many, bugs and edge cases

-🔹Full support for dynamic objects, arrays, and values
+🔹Support for dynamic objects, arrays, arbitrary values, and raw types

-🔹Full support for `JSON.Raw` type everywhere

 ## 📚 Contents